cdotrus/clif/README.md

 - Capture variable instances of a flag with an optional maximum limit
     - `--verbose --verbose --verbose`

-- Capture variable instances of an optional (order-preserving) with an optional maximum limit
+- Capture variable instances of an option (order-preserving) with an optional maximum limit
     - `--num 2 --num 17 --num 5`

 - Capture variable positional calls for a single argument (order-preserving):